Describing the invention clearly and precisely

 Might it be that my invention is a state secret?

 Inventions from particular fields of technology (for example, weapons technology or nuclear technology) might constitute state secrets.
-We have compiled more information about the protection of secrecy in German in an information leaflet.
+We have compiled more information about the protection of secrecy in an information leaflet (in German).

 Global Patent Prosecution Highway (GPPH) pilot

 The Global Patent Prosecution Highway (GPPH) is a multilateral pilot programme, in which all national and regional patent offices can take part.
 Currently, there are 24 patent authorities involved in the GPPH (status: 6 July 2017).

 Within the framework of the GPPH, a PPH request based on a work product of a participating office may be filed with any other office involved in the GPPH.
 The requests can be made under the same requirements for all patent authorities.
 This harmonisation makes use of the PPH easier and thus more attractive for the applicants.